Where is Martin Keown now?

 Check out these great deals on replica football shirts and grab yourself a bargain.

-Martin Keown is now a regular pundit on BBC programmes Match of the Day Football Focus and he also covers the Champions League coverage for Irish broadcaster TV3.
+Keown is now a regular pundit on BBC programmes Match of the Day and Football Focus and he also covers the Champions League coverage for Irish broadcaster TV3.

 Keown also writes a popular column for the Daily Mail as well as working as an ambassador for fast food empire McDonalds.

-His son Niall Keown is following in his father’s footsteps and is currently plying his trade for Championship side Reading.
+His son Niall is following in his father’s footsteps and is currently plying his trade in the Scottish leagues.

 Martin Keown’s #One2Eleven (4-4-2 Formation)